netspective-labs/attest/lib/fhir-r4-questionnaire/README.md

 - The generated types and adapters in rules engines,
 - Validation pipelines,
 - Or front-end frameworks like Astro, React, Vue, etc.
+- Transform TypeScript to ESM Javascript for HTML/web.

 UI libraries are responsible for data entry.
 This tool ensures that once responses are collected, they can be normalized into strict TypeScript objects.